-Submandibular Surgery in Princeton, NJ
+Submandibular Surgery in Princeton and Monroe, NJ

 Reoccurring infection, tumors, and blockages can occur within the submandibular gland dictating the need for removal.
 Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.

 Submandibular surgery removes the submandibular gland, which is located in the neck below the jaw.
 It is often performed on patients who experience blockages, infections, and masses in the gland, which may result in pain while eating due to increased production of saliva.

 The goal of submandibular surgery is to prevent reoccurring infection or remove blockages and masses that may cause further issues if untreated.
 This procedure can eliminate pain, allowing patients to eat comfortably.

 Removing the submandibular gland requires general anesthesia.
 A 2-inch incision is made approximately one inch below the jaw.
 The gland is carefully cut out and removed delicately, to avoid damaging crucial structures located in this area.
 The wound is closed, and a surgical drain is typically placed.